apache/rocketmq-site/docs/09-英文/02-Producer/05message1.md

 ## 3.Message Sending

-Apache RocketMQ send messages in three ways: **synchronous, asynchronous, and one-way transmission**.
-The first two message types are reliable because they have responses regardless of whether they are successfully sent or not.
+Apache RocketMQ sends messages in three ways: **synchronous, asynchronous, and one-way**.
+The first two message types are reliable since the response will be returned from the server regardless of whether their messages are successfully sent or not.

 ### 3.1 Synchronous Sending